makevoid/viem-erc-4337-nodejs-boilerplate/README.md

-# try-permissionless-js
+# viem-erc-4337-boilerplate

-A Node.js application for experimenting with Ethereum Account Abstraction using Coinbase Smart Accounts and the Viem library.
+A Node.js application for experimenting with Ethereum Account Abstraction using Coinbase Smart Accounts / Solady Smart Accounts and the Viem library.

 ## What This Project Does